 So we’ve been shy on updates lately, and that’s really my fault.
 You should never tempt working people into playing an MMORPG, they have a habit of, uh, disappearing.
 To make good on that I’m kicking us back into gear with a review of a new PS4 Indie title, Axiom Verge.

-Now I’m kinda the indie guy around here, I went from not thinking much of indie’s to kind of seeing them as the critical darling of the industry right now with the big three all courting indie studios hoping to snag the next Minecraft.
+Now I’m kind of the indie guy around here, I went from not thinking much of indies to kind of seeing them as the critical darling of the industry right now with the big three all courting indie studios hoping to snag the next Minecraft.
 So I like to think I’m pretty up on what’s happening, yet Axiom Verge took me by surprise.
-It had very little fanfare prior and post it’s launch which seems a shame.
-I was excited at first when I heard it was a solo project by one Thomas Happ as Cave Story was also a lone effort and by my reckoning one of the best indie games yet produced.
-On that scale Axiom Verge doesn’t quite measure up.
+It had very little fanfare before and after its launch, which seems a shame.
+I was initially excited when I heard it was a solo project by one Thomas Happ as Cave Story was also a lone effort and by my reckoning one of the best indie games yet produced.
+On that scale, Axiom Verge doesn’t quite measure up.

-Gameplay and music is where Axiom Verge shines.
-If you liked Castlevania: Symphony of the Night, but long for the tight controls of Super Metroid then Axiom Verge was made just for you.
+The gameplay and music are where Axiom Verge shines.
+If you like Castlevania: Symphony of the Night, but long for the tight controls of Super Metroid then Axiom Verge was made just for you.
 Collecting new gadgets is fun and the game never hand holds you on what to do, you just have to experiment and make your own way forward.
-As a downside much of the early game is tedious backtracking to find the thing you missed or the path your new gadget now opens.
-Bosses are great in that they are a mix of reflexes and puzzle.
+As a downside, much of the early game is tedious backtracking to find the thing you missed or the path your new gadget now opens.
+Bosses are great in that they are a mix of reflexes and puzzles.
 The boss in the screenshot above seems almost impossible until you utilize the right weapon.